petercorke/ansitable/README.md

 Painless creation of nice-looking [tables of data](#tables) or [matrices](#matrices) in Python.

+Integration with Pandas makes it very easy to read an Excel or CSV file, display it on the console or render it to a popular markup language such as HTML, Markdown, reStructured text, LaTeX or wikitable.

 What's new:

 0.11.2:

 - export a table in HTML format
 - export a table in ReST format
+- export a table in wikitable format
+- improved format override for a single cell, using `Cell`

 0.11.0: